Traffic hot spots March 12 – 18, 2023

 10 p.m. – Double lane closure

-Monday – Thursday, 9:30 a.m. – 3:30 p.m.
-Daytime single lane closure between interchanges for 95 Express Lanes Fredericksburg Extension work.
+Monday – Thursday, 9 p.m. – 10 a.m. and Thursday – Friday, 9 p.m. – 6 a.m.
+Single lane closure are scheduled at mile markers 143-141 for the Express Lanes Fredericksburg Extension project.

 Stafford County